bitcoin-dot-org/Bitcoin.org/_includes/ref_p2p_networking.md

 {% autocrossref %}

-*Added nonce field in protocol version 60001 as described by BIP31.*

 The `ping` message helps confirm that the receiving peer is still connected.
 If a TCP/IP error is encountered when sending the `ping` message (such as a connection timeout), the transmitting node can assume